From street-side phở to elegant rooftop dining, we share the best restaurants in Hanoi for authentic Vietnamese flavours & hidden gems.

 Kris from Gadsventure

-In amongst the busy Hoan Kiem area where Pho vendors are a dime a dozen, we found this little gem on a busy street corner just two blocks from the famous lake.
+In amongst the busy Hoan Kiem area where Pho vendors are a dime a dozen, we found this little gem on a busy street corner just two blocks from the famous lake, one of the best things to do in Hanoi.
 The outdoor seating and constant patronage make this one easy to spot.
 But despite the popularity, the pace of service is lightning fast!

 Address: 18 Hàng GaiHàng Trống, Hoàn Kiếm, Hà Nội, Vietnam